-Most of us dread the thought of permanently moving a loved one into a skilled nursing facility, and this sentiment doesn’t change for those who are fortunate enough to have a selection of stellar facilities to choose from.
-As caregivers, even though we are fully aware of our individual limitations, it means giving up a certain amount of direct oversight and control.
-We also know deep down that this move is an admission that our loved one has passed a certain point in their health where returning home or resuming even a few aspects of self-care is no longer a possibility.
+Most of us dread the thought of moving a loved one into a nursing home, and this sentiment doesn’t change for those who are fortunate enough to have a selection of stellar facilities to choose from.
+As family caregivers, even though we are fully aware of our individual limitations, it means giving up a certain amount of direct oversight and control over our loved ones’ care.
+We also know deep down that this move is an admission that our care recipient has passed a certain point where returning home or resuming even a few aspects of self-care is no longer a possibility.
 This transition is a direct dose of reality for everyone involved.

 As with all changes in life, knowing what to expect ahead of time can be both emotionally and logistically beneficial.
-Amy Laughlin, BA, AP-BC, ADC, an Activity Professional and Senior Living Educator based in Rock Hill, South Carolina, has put together a comprehensive nursing home moving guide for seniors and their caregivers.
-Laughlin’s list explains residents’ rights, important questions to ask the facility prior to move-in, and tips for anticipating and preparing for a loved one’s needs.
+With the help of Amy Laughlin, CFCFA, ADC, AAP-BC, CDP, director of residential life at Presbyterian Communities of South Carolina, I have put together a comprehensive nursing home packing list and moving guide for seniors and their caregivers.
+This guide explains nursing home residents’ rights, important questions to ask the facility prior to move-in, and tips for anticipating items nursing home residents need (and don’t need).

 - A room with a window to the outside for natural light and orientation to the time of day, weather and season;